 I received my BA (2009) and MA (2012) in Assyriology from the Department of Cross-Cultural and Regional Studies of the University of Copenhagen.
 I subsequently took up doctoral research with the Department of Archaeology of the University of Durham, generously supported by a Durham Doctoral Scholarship (2012-2015) from the Faculty of Social Sciences and Health.
-My work at Durham, conducted as part of the AHRC-funded Fragile Crescent Project, aimed at integrating textual and archaeological data in order to gauge the relative and absolute scale of political economies of Middle Bronze Age Northern Mesopotamia through a detailed study of cuneiform assemblages and archaeological survey indices from six specific locales.
+My work at Durham, conducted as part of the AHRC-funded Fragile Crescent Project, aimed at integrating textual and archaeological data in order to gauge the relative and absolute scale of political economies of Middle Bronze Age Northern Mesopotamia through a detailed study of cuneiform assemblages and archaeological survey indices from six specific locales (Rattenborg 2017).

 Having received my PhD in Archaeology (2017), I spent a year in Berlin before obtaining a research position with the ERC-funded Persia and Its Neighbours-project of the University of Durham in January 2018.
 Here, I worked with remote sensing of upland sites in northeast Iran.
 I came to Uppsala in June 2018 as a researcher with the project Memories for Life: Materiality and Memory of Ancient Near Eastern Inscribed Private Objects based at the Department of Linguistics and Philology and funded by the Swedish Research Council.

-I am also an experienced field archaeologist, having participated in archaeological excavations in Jordan and Syria regularly since 2007.
-As a long-time instructor, and ultimately assistant director of the Islamic Jarash Project of the University of Copenhagen, I have written or co-authored multiple articles on the history and archaeology of northwest Jordan during the Late Antique and Early Islamic ages.
-I have furthermore served as the assistant director of the Late Antique Jarash Project, also of the University of Copenhagen, directed by Louise Blanke.
-More recently, I have been engaged in fieldwork in western Iran jointly conducted by Razi University Kermanshah and the University of Copenhagen.
+I am also an experienced field archaeologist, having participated in archaeological excavations in Jordan, Syria, and Iran, regularly since 2007.
+As a long-time instructor, and ultimately assistant director of the Islamic Jarash Project of the University of Copenhagen, I have written or co-authored multiple articles on the history and archaeology of northwest Jordan during the Late Antique and Early Islamic ages (e.g. Rattenborg and Blanke 2017).

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.